microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Changing the order of properties
 - Changing the length or format of opaque strings, such as resource IDs
 - Adding or removing an annotation OpenType="true" //// isn't closing a type a breaking change for write APIs?
-//// sdk:
-//// removing open type and don't schematize: the property will remain in the dynamic properties collection, so no issue
-//// removing open type and schematizing: the schematized property will no longer be in the dynamic properties colleciton, so if a client is looking for it in the collection, they won't find it now

-//// TODO differentiate between sdk vs rest breaking changes; also differentiate if clients need to update the sdk for it to be a break
-//// TODO this doc should be about the rest api and not necessarily about the sdk (maybe a different doc for those? that's a whole other topic though)

 PATCH /someEntity
 {